maxisawesome/maxisawesome.github.io/index.md

 my str8 up email (remove the hightech captcha): m m a r i o n 5 3 8 @ < r o b o t s  g o  a w a y > @ g m a i l

-I was recently briefly featured in [this Scientific American] article on LLMs and their possibilities for religious applications.
+I was recently briefly featured in [this Scientific American](https://www.scientificamerican.com/article/the-god-chatbots-changing-religious-inquiry/) article on LLMs and their possibilities for religious applications and [this Wall Street Journal](https://www.wsj.com/sports/olympics/noah-lyles-olympics-100m-ecab1749?st=i9sza7f1tc1b5us&reflink=desktopwebshare_permalink) article on Noah Lyles and the rise nerds.

 Here's a list of the cooler projects I've worked on, during which my role always fell under "make the neural network work":